Adoration 4 Adventure’s local guide for visitors to Philadelphia, Pennsylvania, U.S.A. by A4A guest writer, Jojo.

 Philadelphia is known for its history as well as Philly Cheesesteaks.
 But besides that, it is also a friendly city that is easy to get around by walking.
-There are a verity of food options, shops, arts, and actives for all ages.
+There is a verity of food options, shops, arts, and actives for all ages.
 It is a nice balance with lots of touristy things to see as well as local things to experience.

 Top 5 places to visit

 This section of Philadelphia is also known as the hipster part of Philadelphia.
 There are many fusion eateries as well as boutique shops.
-The best thing to do around this area is take a walk and bring a camera.
+The best thing to do around this area is taking a walk and bring a camera.
 Fishtown has a lot of fun physical and wall arts all around, as well as interesting house designs.

 4. Pennslanding /Delaware Waterfront

 There is no best time to visit this location because there is always something going on.
 With weekly (almost daily) events in the summer at the Great Plaza like cultural festivals, free concerts and movie screenings at night.
-Most events are free and very kid friendly.
+Most events are free and very kid-friendly.

 In the summer there is also Spruce Street Harbor Park.
 The area is lit up by changing colored lights hanging from the trees.
 Every night, the park is filled with people hanging out in the hammocks, playing games, visiting food vendors and getting drinks.
 There is no admission fee so you only pay for what you buy to eat or drink.